-2. 25% of your cellar should be wine intended to be aged for over 10 years.
+2. Only 25% of your cellar should be wine intended to be aged for over 10 years.

 Guilty as hell on this one.
-I started my cellar by purchasing California Cabernet from the great mid-1980’s vintages like a fiend and then woke up one fine evening to find I had cases and cases but nothing I could really drink.
+I started my cellar by purchasing California Cabernet from the great mid-1980’s vintages like a fiend, and then woke up one fine evening to find I had cases and cases but nothing I could really drink.
 Carla and I ended up having burgers with a fine vintage of Stag’s Leap Fay Vineyard Cabernet.
 I was happy but also troubled.
-After the incident I started to buy other things like simple Cote du Rhone, Zinfandel and Shiraz—things I could open without thinking and enjoy shamelessly.
+After the incident I started to buy other things like simple Côte du Rhone, Zinfandel, and Shiraz blends—things I could open without thinking and enjoy shamelessly.
 And we did.
 And it was good.
 Balance, once again, is key.

-3. Don’t take good wine to a dinner party unless you know the count and the amount of the diners that will be joining you—otherwise it will be a complete waste.
+3. Don’t take good wine to a dinner party unless you know the count and the amount of diners that will be joining.
+Otherwise, it will be a complete waste.